-- Provisions: Present obligations, either legal or constructive, arising from past events, the settlement of which is expected to give rise to an outflow of resources, the amount and timing of which are uncertain; and, - Contingent liabilities: Possible obligations that arise from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more future events not wholly within the control of the Company, or present obligations arising from past events, the amount of which cannot be estimated reliably or whose settlement is not likely to give rise to an outflow of resources. - Provisions are recognised when the liability or obligation, giving rise to the indemnity or payment arises, to the extent that its amount can be reliably estimated and it is probable that the commitment will have to be settled.
+- Provisions: Present obligations, either legal or constructive, arising from past events, the settlement of which is expected to give rise to an outflow of resources, the amount and timing of which are uncertain; and. - Contingent liabilities: Possible obligations that arise from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more future events not wholly within the control of the Company, or present obligations arising from past events, the amount of which cannot be estimated reliably or whose settlement is not likely to give rise to an outflow of resources. - Provisions are recognised when the liability or obligation, giving rise to the indemnity or payment arises, to the extent that its amount can be reliably estimated and it is probable that the commitment will have to be settled.
 Contingent liabilities are not recognised in the consolidated financial statements, but rather disclosed.

-(m) Financial instruments
+(1) Financial instruments

-Classification and measurement of financial assets and liabilities at initial recognition.
+Classification and measurement of financial assets and liabilities

+Financial assets are classified and measured based on the business model in which they are held and the characteristics of their contractual cash flows.
+Management determines the classification of its financial assets at initial recognition.
 There are two principal classification categories for financial assets: measured at amortised cost and fair value through profit or loss ("FVTPL").
 The classification categories are as follows: